 DoubleClick was acquired by Google in 2007 for a whopping $3.1 billion at the time.
 AOL, Yahoo, and Microsoft were others looking to acquire the company.
 It turned out to be a lucrative investment as Google earned approximately $95 billion from ads last year.

 Ad Manager will allow people and companies to advertise and monetize on live streams, accelerated mobile pages (AMPs), mobile games, apps, connected TVs, and more platforms.

 The Google Revamp – In Summation

 All these changes will begin rolling out around mid-July and carry on for the rest of 2018.

 This rebranding makes it easier for everyone involved.
 The changes are all aimed at enhancing outcomes and less on product selection.
 It helps advertisers, publishers, and digital marketing agencies (like us) alike.

 Another good piece of news with this announcement is that no new training or migration will be required.
 It is mainly Google bringing together multiple services into three categories.

 In the words of Google’s Managing Director for Platforms, Dan Taylor, “The look and feel is going to change a little bit, but the core functionality is not changing.”

 A shakeup at Google will send ripples throughout the entire internet.
 Now you can see why Google is the best medium for digital marketing.

 It’s not just Google AdWords- err, Google Ads, either.
-Google’s other arms such as Google Maps, Google My Business, and Google Plus are also worth taking a look at.
-It will only prove advantageous to you.
-Google Plus is also one of the 5 Great Sites for Social Media Promotion.
+Google’s other arms such as Google Maps and Google My Business are also worth taking a look at as it will only prove advantageous to you.

 It is also important to note that AdSense and AdMob remain unaffected by this change.